 Umeda Sky Building

-Umeda Sky Building is about a 10-min walk from the JR Osaka Station.
+Umeda Sky Building is about a 10-minute walk from the JR Osaka Station.
 Entrance to the observation deck is 1500 yen however if you just want to ride the escalators up & down to get some arty shots then it’s free.
 We did both.

 We visited Namba Parks (pictured above) as we had seen some great architecture shots online and thought it may be something different to photograph other than the usual landmarks.
 Now, while Namba Parks is just a shopping complex the architecture is quite amazing, so take your time walking around.
 There’s also a pretty cool rooftop garden area worth visiting.
 If you own an ultra-wide-angle or fisheye lens you will have a lot of fun here.
 Well worth the visit if you love architecture photography.
 To reach Namba Parks catch the subway to Osaka-Namba Station, it’s about a 10-min walk from there.

 Try shooting with an ultra-wide-angle lens or even a fisheye lens.
-If there are clouds and there’s enough space, consider using a tripod and a *URTH/GOBE 10-stop ND filter to give the clouds some movement.
+If there are clouds and there’s enough space, consider using a tripod and a *URTH 10-stop ND filter to give the clouds some movement.
 A long exposure will also remove some of the people (the ones that are moving during the exposure) from your shot.
-The shot above has an extreme Dynamic Range between shadows and highlight so you may want to consider bracketing images and blending in post-processing if you want a similar shot.
+The shot above has an extreme Dynamic Range between shadows and highlights so you may want to consider bracketing images and blending in post-processing if you want a similar shot.